-- running in battery mode - using the internal LCD display only
+- running under battery mode - using the internal LCD display only

-The Display Power Saving Technology feature is enabled at factory default.
-If you want to turn this feature off, please change it in the settings accordingly in the Intel[®] HD Graphics Control Panel/Intel[®] Graphics and Media Control Panel.
+The Display Power Saving Technology feature is enabled as the factory default.
+If you want to turn off this feature, change it in the settings accordingly in the Intel[®] HD Graphics Control Panel.